Canada’s Anti-Spam Legislation

 What Marketers Need to Know

 Of particular importance for marketers, CASL prohibits the sending of unsolicited commercial electronic messages (CEMs) and applies to anyone sending CEMs to Canadians (from inside or outside Canada).
 A CEM is a commercial email, or a message sent electronically that encourages participation in a commercial activity.
 This includes, but is not limited to email, SMS/text messaging and private messages on social networking platforms.

-- Have consent (or meet an exception in CASL) to email the individuals on your list(s).
+- That they have consent (or meet an exception in CASL) to email or message the individuals on your list(s).

-- Indicate in the email the sender of the email along with contact details.
+- That the email identifies the sender of the email along with contact details.

-- Include an unsubscribe mechanism and have a system to action unsubscribe requests in a timely manner.
+- That the email includes an unsubscribe mechanism, and that a process is in place to action unsubscribe requests in a timely manner (within 10 business days).

-- Are not providing misleading or false information.
+- That the CEM does not provide misleading or false information.

-In addition to the anti-spam provisions in the Canadian Marketing Code of Ethics & Standards, the CMA offers a comprehensive Guide to CASL, which provides members with an overview of the law’s commercial electronic messaging requirements, key elements, special cases and practical Q&As for marketing related activities.
+In addition to the anti-spam provisions in the Canadian Marketing Code of Ethics & Standards, the CMA offers a comprehensive Guide to CASL, which provides members with an overview of the law’s CEM requirements, key elements, special cases and practical Q&As for marketing related activities.

 - CMA Guide: Canada’s Anti-Spam Law (CASL) (members-only)